Jackson Findlay: University career

 Findlay played U Sports football for the Western Mustangs of University of Western Ontario.
 He recorded career totals of 97 solo tackles, 85 assisted tackles, eight interceptions, four sacks, one forced fumble, and one fumble recovery in 41 games played.
 He was a two-time Ontario University Athletics (OUA) first-team All-Star, and was the OUA Defensive Player of the Year in 2024.
 He was a Presidents' Trophy finalist in 2024.
 Findlay was named one of U Sports' top 8 Academic All-Canadians for the 2024–25 school year.
 He was a medical sciences student at Western, attending the Schulich School of Medicine and Dentistry.
 He was also president of the Western athletic student council and a coach for the women's flag football team.

 Professional career

 At the 2025 CFL Combine, Findlay posted top ten rankings in the broad jump (eighth place at 10' 4¼") and the 40-yard dash (10th place at 4.57 seconds).
 He was selected by the BC Lions in the second round, with the 16th overall pick, of the 2025 CFL draft.
 He officially signed with the team on May 5, 2025.
 Findlay was placed on the one-game injured list on June 27, and activated from the injured list on July 4.
+He dressed in 17 games, starting four, for the Lions during the 2025 season, recording 26 tackles on defense, 12 special teams tackles, four interceptions for seven yards, and two pass breakups.